Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 Latent-heat physics.
 Held at 10-12°C.

 PCMx™ is a phase-change material: the same latent-heat principle used in aerospace thermal regulation.
-It absorbs heat by changing state rather than warming up, holding the optimal therapeutic window for up to 40 minutes, roughly four times longer than a frozen gel pack stays useful.
+It absorbs heat by changing state rather than warming up, holding the optimal therapeutic window for 60+ minutes, roughly twelve times longer than a frozen gel pack stays useful.

-Recharges in the fridge in about an hour.
+Recharges in the fridge or freezer in 60-180 minutes.

 Safe against bare skin.
 No cloth barrier, no shocking cold, no ice burn.
 The sewn-edge indicator badge turns blue when it's ready.